 Check if there are suitable subsidies

 There are several government subsidies and funds to boost your activities with a social purpose.
 For example, for sustainability, innovation, and international cooperation.
-View all subsidies that may be of interest to your non-profit organisation.
+View all subsidies to see if there is a subsidy available for your purpose.

 Find donors for your NGO

-An NGO receives money from donors.
+Many NGO's receive money from donors.
 You can start looking for donors in your own environment.
 For example, by networking during meetings and events.
-You can expand your reach via your own website or by being active on social media.
+Or organise an event yourself to promote the NGO.
+You can expand your reach via your own website and social media.
 You can also get publicity through advertisements or interviews on the radio and TV.

 Recruit volunteers